Six years ago, a stroke of luck and a crazy story led me, a girl from small-town Texas, to pastel-painted Harbour Island in the Bahamas.

 The Rock House

-Lord have mercy, don’t get me started on the Landing.
+Don’t get me started on the Landing!
 It’s been five years since the “best meal I’ve ever had,” which was enjoyed on the Landing’s deck.
-That was my second time eating outside, soaking in spectacular sunset dipping below the shadowy outline of North Eleuthera.
-I had the tenderloin and my husband had the lobster.
-Two, butter-soaked, and outstandingly delicious meals.
+That was my second time eating outside on their patio, soaking in spectacular sunset dipping below the shadowy outline of North Eleuthera.
+I had the filet and my husband had the lobster.
+Two, butter-dripping, outstandingly-delicious meals.
 I’ve been here four times now, and hope to have 400 dinners here before it’s all said and done.
 And, if you’re into spirits, the Landing has its own line of dark spiced rum known as Afrohead.
-I’ve heard it’s delicious, if you can handle the bite.
+I’ve heard it’s fabulous if you can handle the bite.

 Aquapazza is an Italian seafood restaurant that overlooks the marina at Romora Bay.
 They serve several incredible dishes including lobster ravioli, seared tuna, eggplant parmesan and tons more.
 They also have great cocktails and, of course, wine.

 I hope that this crash course on all things Harbour Island has been helpful for your planning!
 If you have any questions, don’t hesitate to send me a message on Instagram or reach out to the Harbour Island crew at email@example.com or on their Instagram account, @harbourislandbahamas..